fsharp/fslang-design/RFCs/FS-1110-index-syntax.md

 expr1 expr2[expr3]
 ```

-where `expr2` is not an identifier (the case `expr2` is an identifier is disallowed as a high-precedence-application in prior versions of F#).
-This
+where `expr2` is not an identifier and `[expr3]` immediately adjacent to `expr2`.
+This case is problematic because of this ambiguity:

-case is problematic because
+1. Existing code: The aboev form is allowed in F# 5.0 and before as a curried function application of `expr1` to `expr2` then `[expr3]`

-1. Existing code: The code is allowed in F# 5.0 and before as a curried function application of `expr1` to `expr2` then `[expr3]`
+2. Future code: The above form may arise when taking existing code and changing `.[` to `[`.

-2. Future code: The code may arise when taking existing code and changing `.[` to `[`.
+Note that the case where `expr2` is an identifier has already been disallowed in prior versions of F#.
+So we need only

-To emphasise, this is only problematic if `expr2` is not an identifier, and the next expression is `[expr3]` immediately adjacent to `expr2`.
+consider the cases where `expr2` is not an identifier.

-For existing code, ideally such code should have been written with a space in application:
+For "existing code", ideally such code should have been written with a space in application:

 ```fsharp
 expr1 expr2 [expr3]
 ```

-Some micro examples are:
+Here are some examples of "existing code":

 ```fsharp
 let f x y = ()